wilhelm-murdoch/plantsm.art/README.md

 ## Install Locally
 Ensure you're using a recent version of `node`.
 This project was initially built using `19.3.0`.

-> Before you continue, be warned that this is a large repository.
-To keep costs down, I do not keep the associated plant images in remote object storage like S3.
-They are all stored here.
-So, if you're not comfortable with using over 1.5GB of local block storage to play with this project, you may want to take a pass.

 ```
 git clone https://github.com/wilhelm-murdoch/plantsm.art.git
 cd plantsm.art